hacksu/GitHub-SourceTree/README.md

 We are ready to write our commit message.
 Do this in the bottom-most box (underneath your username).
 This is taking place of the ```git commit -m "message"``` command we did earlier.

 The “push” feature at the top should now have a blue oval with the number of files to commit.
 Select “master” branch under “Branches.”
-Notice that to the right, it shows the changes by denoting green for additions and red for anything removed/updated.
+Notice that to the right, it shows the changes by denoting green for additions, yellow for modifications and red for anything removed.
 Hit “push.”
 This is taking place of the ```git push``` command we did earlier.

 Verify that changes were pushed in GitHub.
 Then try opening ```index.html``` locally to see the new styling! </p>